hasbimaulanaa/CaseStudy/README.md

 1. What are some trends in smart device usage?
 2. How can these trends help influence Bellabeat marketing strategy?
+3. How could these trends help influence Bellabeat marketing strategy?

 ### About the Data

 The data for this case study comes from [Fitbit Fitness Tracker Data](https://www.kaggle.com/datasets/arashnic/fitbit), a public domain dataset available on Kaggle.
-It contains personal fitness tracker information from 30 FitBit users.
-These 30 Fitbit users consented to the submission of all personal tracker data contained in this dataset.
+It contains personal fitness tracker information from 35 FitBit users.
+These 35 Fitbit users consented to the submission of all personal tracker data contained in this dataset.

 I will import the data set from Kaggle into RStudio where I can clean, filter, and analyze the data.

 ### Limitations

-- Sample size: 30 people is not a large enough sample to be representative of all FitBit users
+- Sample size: 35 people is not a large enough sample to be representative of all FitBit users
 - Outdated: The dataset contains data from a one month period in 2016 only.
 For a deeper and more accurate analysis of trends, we would need data from the current year, preferably collected for an entire year to look at if trends vary during different times of year.
 - Limited: The dataset does not contain any demographic information about the users, including gender, age, or location, which would be beneficial for marketing purposes to target specific customers